jordane95/ASCIIArt/README.md

 # ASCIIArt
 Converting an RGB signboard image to its ASCII encoding within 140 characters.

-# Example
+## Example

-Here is one example of our system.
+Here is an example of our system.

-This is the input image, downloaded arbitrarily from [internet](https://www.psyangji.com/15209.html)
+This is the input image, downloaded from [Internet](https://www.psyangji.com/15209.html)

 ![input](edge_detection/images/input.jpg)